-With graduate training in counseling psychology and Jungian studies, I am also a published poet and longtime practitioner of meditation and Nature spirituality shaped by Taoism and Zen.
-When I am not facilitating contemplative soulwork through the School of Soft-Attention, I tend an organic garden, go on hillwalking expeditions in the Georgia Piedmont, and study the writings of my spiritual heroes and guides, Lao Tzu, Rengetsu, Saigyō, Santōka, and Stonehouse.
+With graduate training in counseling psychology and Jungian studies, I am a three-time published poet and longtime practitioner of meditation and Nature spirituality shaped by elements of philosophical Taoism and Zen.
+When I am not facilitating contemplative soulwork through the School of Soft-Attention, I tend a year-round organic garden, go on hillwalking expeditions in the Georgia Piedmont, and study the classics of the Far East or the verses of various Wayfaring poets.

 Hindsight being 20/20, my spiritual path began, in earnest, 40 years ago, over my grandmother's kitchen table (at the age of 13), when my mother — then a 36-year old chaplain/CPE supervisor-in-training and student of Jungian psychological theory — introduced me to working with dreams and how to consult the I Ching (Yi Jing), the ancient Chinese Book of Changes.
 This not only led to a lifelong interest in philosophical Taoism, Zen, and the approach to inner work as taught by C.G.
 Jung, it stoked a voracious curiosity in the arts, Japanese aesthetics, culture, comparative religious studies, and psychology.